Who we are

 The APPs restrict the use of personal information for direct marketing purposes.
 With your acceptance, we may use your personal information to keep you informed about member services, products and publications.

 When you apply for membership of AMA NSW, you are provided with an opportunity to opt-out from receiving marketing material, or the option to restrict the marketing material to particular goods and services that interest you.

 If you are registered to receive marketing material and then your membership ceases, you will be asked if you wish to opt-out from receiving any further information from AMA NSW.
 Former AMA NSW members who do not opt-out at this time may continue to receive direct marketing materials for a period of 12 months.

 Each time we send you marketing material we will provide you with straightforward means to advise us if you no longer wish to receive some or all of this material.
 Once you opt-out of receiving marketing material, we will implement your request as soon as possible.

 If at any time you have queries about direct marketing material you have received from us, or you wish to change your preferences in relation to the receipt of future material, please contact us via email at email@example.com.

 How do we provide access to, and correction of, your personal information?

 Under the APPs, you have a right of access to personal information we hold about you, subject to some listed exceptions.
 It may be necessary for us to confirm your identity before access is granted.
 You also have a right to request the correction of any perceived errors in your personal information.
 All requests should be in writing, and we endeavour to respond in writing within 30 days.

 Should you wish to access any or all of your personal information held by us, please contact the AMA NSW Privacy Officer.
 Unless the request requires special steps or significant resources, there will ordinarily be no charge for providing access.

-Our members can update their personal information at any time by logging into the member portal on the Federal AMA website at www.ama.com.au.
+Our members can update their personal information at any time by logging into the member portal at the AMA (NSW) website at members.amansw.com.au.